 The getMilliseconds()

-method returns the milliseconds in the specified date according to local time.
+instances returns the milliseconds for this date according to local time.

 Syntax